neptune-ai/open-solution-mapping-challenge/REPRODUCE_RESULTS.md

 **NOTE**

 Model weights for the winning solution are available [here](https://ui.neptune.ai/o/neptune-ai/org/Mapping-Challenge/e/MC-1057/artifacts)
+They must be placed in the `./data/experiments/mapping_challenge_baseline/transformers/` folder.

 ### Second level model (optional)
 This will train a lightgbm to be able to get the best threshold.